 See photos from guests who've experienced the autumn at Arctic Haven.
 Read our suggested experience itinerary.

-$6595 CAD per person, from Yellowknife NWT
+Rates are per person, from Yellowknife NWT

 All rates are GST applicable